nathanb/sandbox-ts-monorepo/README.md

 With this monorepo using npm workspaces, each workspace will automatically link under `node_modules/{package_name}` making it available to any module in the repository by package name.
 So for example, the workspace `packages/lib-main` named `@potatoes/lib-main` will be available to any other project in the repository.

-Organizationally, the entry-point app `./apps/app` and `./apps/web` live under `./apps` the repository, and the dependencies are organized under `./packages`.
+Organizationally, the entry-point app `./apps/app` and `./apps/web` live under `./apps` in the repository, and the dependencies are organized under `./packages`.
 This is purely by preference.
 Workspaces can exist in any subfolder.

 ## Web projects